 My Slalom windsurfing career (2005 – 2015)

 I did not compete from the beginning on in windsurfing.
-When I was young, a kid at a the age of 5, I did ski racing, while all the top slalom sailors were already on the slalom course.
+When I was young, a kid at 5 years of age, I started with ski racing, while all the top slalom sailors were already on the slalom course.
 My skiing career lasted for 10 years.
 Later I studied Sports and Geography/Economy, had to make it through all the tests and limits at the Sports University of Vienna and started competing in some freestyle events around 2000 while living and working in Torbole at Lake Garda.

 The modern freestyle just got developed.
 I learnt to do Vulcans and Spocks, Spinloops and Grubbies around 2000.
 And I really had fun participating in freestyle events.
 In July 2005 I started to sail on fast Slalom kit and really enjoyed it.
 I participated in the highest possible tour, the PWA tour, from the beginning on, but also attended in lower level events or local events.
 The more and more I raced, the more I got hooked.
-2014 is my 10th season.
-Until now I participated in more than 40 PWA Worldcups, 4 IFCA World Championships, 1 IFCA European Championships, in the Asian Windsurfing Tour, in the Vietnam Funcup, in Longdistance races in Turkey, in the Race of Champions at Lake Garda, at Austrian Speed, Slalom, Formula and Long Distance races, in a Speed World Championship or several National Slalom Championships in Croatia.
+2015 is my 11th season.
+Until now I participated in 48 PWA Worldcups, 4 IFCA World Championships, 1 IFCA European Championships, in the Asian Windsurfing Tour 2007/2008, in the Vietnam Funcups and Pro Races, in Longdistance races in Turkey, in the Race of Champions at Lake Garda, at Austrian Speed, Slalom, Formula and Long Distance races, in a Speed World Championship or several National Slalom Championships in Croatia.

 The races during the past 11 years brought me to many exciting places and countries: Germany – Sylt, Italy – Lago di Garda and Reggio di Calabria, Spain – Costa Brava, Catalunya and Canary Islands (Fuerteventura, Lanzarote,Tenerife and Gran Canaria), Netherlands – Island of Texel and Brouwersdam, Portugal – Terxeira, Azores, Croatia – Premantura, Jadrija, Supetar or Bol, Taiwan – Penghu Islands, Vietnam – Mui Ne, Malaysia – Kuantan, Philippines – Boracay, South Korea – Ulsan, Jinha Beach or Turkey – Alacati